akleroy/galbase/README.txt

 Nearby Galaxies Database

-A code base to provide infrastructure for working with ISM, structure, and starf formation in nearby galaxies.
+A code base to provide infrastructure for working with ISM, structure, and star formation in nearby galaxies.

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 PROGRAMS TO ACCESS THE DATABASE